-Implementation:
+Implementation: •

-- ☐ The division may deny or conditionally approve an APD, or impose other sanctions, if an operator is not in compliance with its gas capture requirements - ☐ An operator may not spud any new wells, even with approved APDs, if out of compliance with its annual gas capture requirements, in certain circumstances - ☐ Operators in compliance with their gas capture requirements benefit from streamlined natural gas management plans [Part 27 only]
+- The division may deny or conditionally approve an APD, or impose other sanctions if an operator does not meet its annual gas capture requirements. - An operator that is out of compliance with its annual gas capture requirements must submit a compliance plan; the division may suspend the operator's approved APDs pending a hearing if it determines the compliance plan is insufficient. - Operators in compliance with their gas capture requirements benefit from streamlined natural gas management plans [Part 27 only].